 Community Leaders' responsibilities typically begin and end along the following dates:

-- Fall semester training starts 2-weeks before the first day of classes
+• Fall semester training starts approximately 2-weeks before the first day of classes

 The Community Leader position is viewed as the primary “out-of-classroom” commitment.
-It is therefore expected that the scheduling of and attendance at staff meetings, training sessions, duty responsibilities and other commitments related to the position supersede all other extracurricular commitments.
+It is therefore expected that the scheduling of and attendance at staff meetings, training sessions, duty responsibilities, and other commitments related to the position supersede all other extracurricular commitments.
 Extracurricular activities, including additional employment, must be coordinated with the CL’s direct supervisor.
-In an effort to support student wellness and effective balance, Community Leaders are expected to limit additional extra-curricular involvement to less than 10-hours per week.
+To support student wellness and effective balance, Community Leaders are expected to limit additional extra-curricular involvement to less than 10 hours per week.

 Eligibility